A glimpse into the content of this blog:

 Ready, set, secure: How to get started with Almefy

-To sum up, OOBA is the cornerstone of every reliable security strategy.
+To sum up, out of band authentication (OOBA) is the cornerstone of every reliable security strategy.
 Whether you’re running a website or managing your enterprise solution’s security — the right app will not only streamline your maintenance efforts but boost your safety profile.